 We first reviewed infectious disease models that explicitly include human mobility (Figure 2).
-Here, we focused only on models that represent the first time a particular formulation was used, and not subsequent versions of the same framework (see Supplementary Information for the inclusion criteria and overview of papers included, Table S1).
+Here, we focused only on models that represent the first time a particular formulation was used, and not subsequent versions of the same framework (see S1 Text for the inclusion criteria and overview of papers included, Table S1).
 We also included only papers that explicitly modeled both the disease dynamics and mobility patterns and have excluded papers that have not modeled both components (for example see [4,10-17]).
 We found nineteen studies, eleven of which were purely simulated epidemiological models [10-20] and eight of which included fits to epidemiological data [1-9].
 Although these studies analyzed a range of infectious diseases, nearly all simulation studies analyzed the spread of influenza in high-income countries using commuting as the relevant type of mobility (8 out of 11).
 The majority of examples used a gravity model (10 papers) [2-8,10,13,17,18] and nearly all of the examples using a radiation model were for simulated disease dynamics only (2 papers) [11,12].
 The examples that were fit to disease data were more varied although the majority were from low-income countries (5) [1,2,4,5,39] and described regional movement patterns (see Figure 2) [1-5].
 Thus, simple gravity model frameworks are very commonly used to understand the regional spread of infectious disease in low-income settings, highlighting the importance of testing their validity and generalizability.

 To test the performance of gravity and radiation models in an African setting, we analyzed regional travel across Kenya from de-identified call detail records (CDRs) at the cell tower level from 14,816,521 individual subscribers between June 2008 and June 2009, representing 92% of mobile market share (data previously described in [36]).
 We have previously used these data to quantify general mobility patterns as well as travel between locations of interest, and compared to census and travel survey data [23,34,36].
 Here we focused on regional movement patterns since this is the most common spatial resolution of mobility models used in conjunction with epidemiological data in low-income settings, and regional travel represents a major source of uncertainty in disease models currently.
 We calculated all journeys between 69 Kenyan districts over the course of one year, ignoring travel within districts.
-On this spatial scale, movements between districts within the timespan of one day are almost nonexistent (see Supplementary Information), so we used the most commonly used tower each day to approximate each subscriber’s location on a daily basis.
+On this spatial scale, movements between districts within the timespan of one day are almost nonexistent (see S1 Text), so we used the most commonly used tower each day to approximate each subscriber’s location on a daily basis.
 We fit both an unconstrained gravity model and a radiation model to data, representing the total number of journeys of the course of the year between districts over the course of the data set (one year, see Materials and Methods).
-We fit a number of constrained gravity models, although these did not perform as well as the standard gravity model (see Supplementary Information).
+We fit a number of constrained gravity models, although these did not perform as well as the standard gravity model (see S1 Text).
+Here, we assume that travel measured by CDRs reflects “true” travel behavior, although it is likely to suffer from different types of bias, like any data on human mobility.